OWASP/www-policy/operational/donations.md

 ## Restricted Donations

 Donations greater than or equal to $1,000 can optionally be Restricted.
 This practice is discouraged because of the internal accounting responsibilities for a restricted donation.
 Donors can indicate their restriction at the time of their online donation provided they visited the donation form by clicking the DONATE button on the respective Project, Chapter, or group.
 Restricted gifts are net 10% administration and processing costs.
-Unspent Restricted donation balances become unrestricted at the end of each calendar year.
+Unspent restricted donation balances become unrestricted after twelve (12) months.

 ## Recognizing Supporters